poe-cat/StrawberrySnake/README.md

 # StrawberrySnake
-Snake game made in Gradle, using LibGDX Project Setup.
+Snake game made in Gradle with LibGDX.
-It's just a LibGDX-excercise... and Gradle practice too.